-- Refer to the Timeline to see what activities are running and what information you need to know - Read the information on the Week 1 Lecture Overview page. - If you enroll after the Wednesday of Week 2 and are unable to complete the Pre-Lab #1 online activity before the end of the grace period, which ends the following Sunday at 11:59pm, email biol102@queensu.ca.
-Your email subject line should be "Enrolled after the Wednesday of Week 2". - Likewise, if you enroll after the Wednesday of Week 2 and are unable to complete Lecture Quiz #1 before the end of the grace period, which ends the following Tuesday at 11:59 PM, email biol102@queensu.ca.
-Your email subject line should be "Enrolled after the Wednesday of Week 2". - If you enroll after your first scheduled in person lab section in Week 2, email biol102@queensu.ca.
-Your email subject line should be "Enrolled after my scheduled Lab 1".
+- Refer to the Timeline to see what activities are running and what information you need to know - Read the information on the Week 1 Lecture Overview page. - If you enroll after the Wednesday of Week 2 and are unable to complete the Lab 1A online activity and quiz before the end of the grace period, which ends the following Sunday at 11:59pm, email Your email subject line should be "Enrolled after the Wednesday of Week 2". - Likewise, if you enroll after the Wednesday of Week 2 and are unable to complete Lecture Quiz #1 before the end of the grace period, which ends the following Tuesday at 11:59 PM, email Your email subject line should be "Enrolled after the Wednesday of Week 2". - If you enroll after your first scheduled in person lab section in Week 3, email to be eligible to complete the make-up lab assignment.
+Your email subject line should be "Enrolled after my scheduled Lab 1B".